robbiemcilwaine/robbiemcilwaine/README.md

 # My name is Robbie Mcilwaine

 - 🔭 Recent graduate of **Bright Network's Software Engineering academy**.
 Here, I took part in classes covering a range of technologies, industry practices and programming languages, completed paired and solo labs, and actively contributed towards group projects across the full stack.
+- ⚽️ Currently working as a Freelance Software Engineer for Clann, an exciting start up developing tracking software for Gaelic Football players.

 - 🖥️ Front end: **HTML, CSS**, **JavaScript**, **React**